-Federal bank fraud is often considered to be white collar crime.
-Individuals who have been charged with federal bank fraud will usually also face other charges or allegations that also fall under the classification of white collar fraud.
+Individuals who have been charged with federal bank fraud in Tampa and elsewhere in Hillsborough County will usually also face other charges or allegations that also fall under the classification of white collar fraud.
 These crimes are defined as illegal acts that are deceitful in nature, non-violent, and result in the fraudulent gains of property, valuables, tradable materials or money.
 They can involve a wide array of complex transactions that may be difficult to track or be achieved through schemes or scams of some kind.
 The federal agency primarily responsible for tracking and recording criminal actions is the FBI.
 Anyone who has been involved in or believes they may be associated with situations where white collar crimes have occurred should obtain legal representation as soon as possible.

 Credit card fraud

 Fraud involving credit cards generally involves criminal activity in which deceitful or unauthorized funds have been obtained by using a credit or check card.
 Applying for a credit card with information known to be false, inaccurate, or stolen is also considered to be credit card fraud.
 Credit cards may also be counterfeited by using stolen information.
 Purchasing items with the credit card of another person without their permission is another form of credit card fraud.
 Purchasing stolen credit card account information is also a common act of credit card fraud.
 Recently, Florida has seen a significant influx of fraudulent credit card activity.
 Because of this, state and federal agencies have actively been pursuing individuals suspected of criminal activity involving crimes of this nature.